 It’s common knowledge that you need to drink water to survive.
-After all the human body is 50%-65% water.
-You might in fact be drinking some water right now while reading this blog, in which case, good for you!
-But drinking drinking to quench a thirst and keeping hydrated aren’t necessarily the same thing.
+After all the human body is 50%-65% water, you might, in fact, be drinking some water right now while reading this blog, in which case, good for you!
+But drinking to quench thirst and to keep hydrated isn’t necessarily the same thing.

-Often times we live under this illusion that we’re getting enough water in our daily lives.
-We’re busy with work, family, and a myriad of other responsibilities, we get thirsty and we drink water, or coffee, or soda, or any other sugary drink (sugary drinks which DON’T hydrate, no matter how refreshing it might be).
-So we drink, and we’re not thirsty any more and we think we’re hydrated.
+Often we live under this illusion that we’re getting enough water in our daily lives.
+We’re busy with work, family, and a myriad of other responsibilities, we get thirsty, and we drink water, or coffee, or soda, or any other sugary drink (sugary drinks which DON’T hydrate, no matter how refreshing it might be).
+So we drink, and we’re not thirsty anymore, and we think we’re hydrated.

-The point here isn’t to scare you, but to encourage you to do something pretty simple that can make a big impact on your every day health.
+The point here isn’t to scare you but to encourage you to do something pretty simple that can make a significant impact on your everyday health.

 Drink more water.

-We know that water is necessary for proper bodily funcation.
-So it would make sense that if we’re not getting enough water daily, things might not be working like they should.
-Even if you think you’re feeling pretty good right now, drink 2 liters of water a day for a month, and you’d be surprised with how big of a difference that makes.
+We know that water is necessary for proper bodily function.
+So it would make sense that if we’re not getting enough water daily, things might not be working as they should.
+Even if you think you’re feeling pretty good right now, drink 2 liters of water a day for a month, and you’d be surprised by how big of a difference that makes.

 Here are some helpful tips to help you on your way to better hydration:

-- Adding some electorlytes to the water you drink, or getting water with electorlytes already in it, can help the water get inside the cells better, which is where water is needed most.
+- Adding some electrolytes to the water you drink or getting water with electrolytes already in it, can help the water get inside the cells better, which is where water is needed most.

 Feel like you might need a little extra help with your health and hydration?
 Contact Dr. Maggie Fox and make an appointment today.